-Warren Buffet’s number 1 investment advice: don’t lose money.
-His number 2 tip is: read number one.
+Warren Buffet’s number-one investment advice: don’t lose money.
+His number-two tip is: read number one.
 While this sounds simple and may be great advice, none of the people who lost everything planned to do so.
 In fact, if you were to ask them what they thought their odds were of losing everything, they would have said ZERO.

 Most of the people I have described lost their money in Florida residential real estate investments.
-Their rational for their investment seemed reasonable.
+Their rationale for their investment seemed reasonable.
 Never in recorded history has Florida’s home values declined.
-Given this statistic you can see why so many people had confidence in buying Florida real estate.
+Given this statistic, you can see why so many people had confidence in buying Florida real estate.

 One of the best investment decisions you can ever make is to say NO!